-C. Structure of Navajo CDBG
+C. Structure of the Navajo CDBG Program

-- 1. Organization Structure: Navajo Nation and CDBG Department (Exhibit "A"). - 2.
-Seven (7) Regions of HUD/Office of Native American Programs throughout U.S.; Navajo Nation is under the Southwest Region (9) in Phoenix, AZ. - 3.
-ROLE is to: Administer the CDBG program consistent with guidelines, interpret rules governing CDBG program, provide technical assistance on proposal writing, apply for CDBG grants, keep the Nation abreast of latest development on CDBG at the national level including rule changes, etc.
+- 1. Organization Structure: Navajo Nation and CDBG Program (Exhibit "A"). - 2.
+Seven (7) Regions of HUD/Office of Native American Programs within the United States; Navajo Nation is under the Southwest Region; Field Office in Phoenix, AZ. - 3.
+ROLE is to: Administer the CDBG program consistent with guidelines, interpret rules governing CDBG program, provide technical assistance on proposal writing, apply for ICDBG grants, keep the Nation abreast of latest development on CDBG at the national level including rule changes, etc.